AmerikanischerAdler/utopian_poetry_analysis/README.md

 ## Description

 A tool for analyzing utopian poetry.
-Featuring "Utopia" by Wislawa Szymborska
+Featuring "Utopia" by Wislawa Szymborska.

 ### Stack